The compensation platform for VHA's 380,000-person workforce.

 Sources Sought Companion

-Every chart, crosswalk, and dashboard here is the analytical product VHA would receive — sharper, populated with VHA's licensed survey data and workforce extracts, governed by an immutable audit trail from source to recommendation.
+Every chart, crosswalk, and dashboard here is the analytical product VHA would receive — sharper, populated with the survey data licensed for VHA and its workforce extracts, governed by an immutable audit trail from source to recommendation.